 2.2 Preparedness

 A perfect warning with plenty of lead time is worthless unless those in harm’s way receive the warning and respond appropriately, which is why preparation is of the utmost importance for protecting lives and property.
-A simple, people-centric preparedness approach will ensure the actions are coordinated and seamless, disorder during an event is reduced, leading to improved efficiency of TC prevention and reduction of disaster impacts.
+A simple, people-centric preparedness approach will ensure the actions are coordinated and seamless, disorder during an event is reduced, leading to improved efficiency of TC response and reduction of disaster impacts.
 This includes establishing SOPs to ensure consistent operations; data and information exchange; clear roles and responsibilities; and provision of information in an understandable and timely manner.
 It needs to incorporate TC exercises, which include communities and partners.
 A strong exercise programme will produce an effective TC early warning and response system.

 Standard Operating Procedures